Golan Heights: Syrian civil war

-Spillover of the Gaza war (2023–present)
+Gaza war spillover

+The day after the October 7 attacks, Hezbollah fired mortars at Northern Israel from Lebanese territory, and Israel responded with artillery fire.
+Hostilities are still ongoing.
+In the first year following the attacks, Hezbollah fired 8,000 rockets into Israel, resulting in the displacement of 70,000 Israelis.
+During the same period, Israeli reprisals resulted in the displacement of 1.4 million Lebanese people.

-In June 2024, in response to Israel's attack on Hezbollah targets in Lebanon, Hezbollah launched a series of retaliatory rocket and drone attacks in the Golan Heights, resulting in the destruction of 10,000 dunams of open areas by fire.
-The fire damaged parts of the Yehudiya Forest Nature Reserve, including hiking trails and the reserve's Black Canyon.
-According to an official from the Nature and Parks Authority, it will take years for the local flora to recover.
+In June 2024, after a wave of Israeli strikes on Hezbollah targets in Lebanon, Hezbollah launched a series of rocket and drone attacks in the Golan Heights, causing the destruction of 10000 dunam of open areas by fire and damaging parts of the Yehudiya Forest Nature Reserve, including hiking trails and the reserve's Black Canyon.
+An official from the Israel Nature and Parks Authority said it would take years for the local flora to recover.

-On 27 July 2024, a rocket from Southern Lebanon struck a soccer field in the Druze town of Majdal Shams in the Golan Heights.
+A rocket fired from Lebanese territory struck a soccer field in the Druze town of Majdal Shams in the Golan Heights on July 27, 2024.
 The strike resulted in the deaths of 12 Druze children.
 The IDF stated the rocket was fired by Hezbollah, a claim which Hezbollah denied.
+US intelligence could not determine if the attack was intentional or a misfire, but they maintained that Hezbollah was responsible.
+Meanwhile, Hezbollah, along with Iranian and Qatari state media, posited that an Israeli Iron Dome interceptor was to blame.